geofany/geofany/README.md

 ### Hi there 👋
 I am Geofany!
-I am working on projects related to Web, Mobile, and Game
+I am working on projects related to Web as a FrontEnd Developer
 <!--
 **geofany/geofany** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.